 Deposits are eligible for deposit insurance from the CDIC as Equitable Bank is a member of the Canada Deposit Insurance Corporation (CDIC).
 Your funds are up to a maximum basic protection limit of $100,000 per customer with each separate CDIC member institution.

 If you also bank with Equitable Bank, it is important to note that the $100,000 limit applies to the combination of your deposits at both Equitable and EQ.

 After entering your account username and password, they request 2-factor authentication (2FA) in the form of a six-digit passcode sent to your mobile phone via text message.
 Once you enter this code you can access your accounts.

 Their Security Guarantee states: If Unauthorized Activity is conducted on your account through our mobile and online banking services, you are protected and will be reimbursed 100% for any resulting losses to your account, provided you have met all of your responsibilities under the terms of your Account as described.

 As of October 18, 2022, the the interest rate for the Savings Plus Account is 2.5%.

 See: Current GIC rates

 Interest begins to accrue on every dollar the day your account becomes active.
 Interest is calculated daily on the total closing balance and at the rates per annum, as offered.
 Interest is paid monthly.

-The interest rate of their Savings Plus account is:
+The historical interest rate of their Savings Plus (up to a balance of $200,000) account is:

 Account, e-transfer and transaction fees